Signatures of a Majorana-Fermi surface in the Kitaev magnet Ag$_3$LiIr$_2$O$_6$

-At temperatures below roughly 100 to 150~mK, depending on the magnetic field of the measurement, the raw temperature decay curves display two regimes: initial fast relaxation followed by a very long relaxation, as displayed in Fig. S1.
+At temperatures below roughly 100 to 150~mK, depending on the magnetic field of the measurement, the raw temperature decay curves display two regimes: initial fast relaxation followed by a very long relaxation, as displayed in Fig. \ref{fig:6}.

 The short time scale temperature decay may reflect both the electronic and nuclear degrees of freedom (so called spin-lattice relaxation).
 We argue below that the nuclear contribution is reflected in the long-time tail of the temperature relaxation curve.
 At that time, the system (electrons and lattice) is slowly decaying down to the bath temperature.
 The long-time decay, therefore, reflects the total (electronic plus nuclear) specific heat of the sample, and the short time decay reflects the electronic specific heat only.